Homeschool laws can change often, so please check for updates at the Alabama State Department of Education website.

 Note that “no public two-year or four-year institution of higher education in the state may deny admission to or otherwise discriminate against an otherwise qualified student based on the consideration, whether in whole or in part, that the student attended, graduated from, or is enrolled in a nonpublic school, including private, church, parochial, and religious schools, or was home schooled” (AL Code § 16-1-11.4 (2020)).

 The homeschool law is not the only information you need, however.
 Alabama, like many states, relies on the interpretation of the State Superintendent of Education.
 You can also find information on how the Alabama State Superintendent views these laws on the Alabama State Department of Education website.

 Alabama Homeschool Requirements

-- Attendance, which is required by the state
+- Attendance, required by the state

-- Lists of text and workbooks used
+- Lists of texts and workbooks used

 - Student schoolwork samples

 After all the laws and interpretations, you may still be confused and unsure.
 Don’t worry!
 We have all been there, and you have great resources just a few clicks away: current homeschoolers in your state!